Raytchellee/hi-weather/README.md

 ## Live Demo

-For a live demo, visit the Hi Weather Forecast Demo link below:
+For a live demo, visit the link below:

 https://hi-weather.onrender.com/